Making it Real

 - Capacity-Building Perspective.
 We work from developmental models that have identified the kinds of thinking and acting that are sequentially more effective in these VUCA times (volatility, uncertainty, complexity, ambiguity).
 The extent to which leaders think and act in developmentally sophisticated ways depends both on their individual capacity and on the kind of thinking driven by the current culture, which includes what the leaders are paying attention to (or not).
 Examining these factors is vital.

 - Objective Assessments.
-Organizations often find it very helpful to integrate objectives measures of organizational culture, Human Synergistic’s Organizational Culture Inventory (OCI), to assess both the current culture and the ideal culture that’s needed to support organizational objectives.
+Organizations often find it very helpful to integrate objectives measures of organizational culture.
+We use Human Synergistics’ Organizational Culture Inventory (OCI), to assess both the current culture and the ideal culture that’s needed to support organizational objectives.
 It also identifies the most important factors to address for positive change.
 Engagement surveys generally measure organizational climate at best (what shows up on the surface), rather than organizational culture (what’s driving those results).
 They tell you what’s showing up at the surface, but not why and what’s actually needed.
 These objective assessments provide powerful support for change, so long as they’re then coupled with identification of strengths and challenges and dynamically steered implementation plans.

 Clear Impact Consulting Group is Dr. Sandra L. Hill and Dr. Joel M. Rothaizer, MCC.
 We are organizational/team effectiveness consultants, executive coaches, and leadership development specialists.
 Please contact us at partners(at)clear-impact.com, visit our website www.clear-impact.com, or see our other cutting-edge Medium articles at www.clear-impact.medium.com.